 Break-out or chill-out areas are typically spaces made up of comfortable seating, open-plan furniture and large sociable sections for employees and visitors to enjoy.
 These spaces could be used for both work and lunch breaks and usually have a relaxed, communitive vibe.
 Chill-out zones are a great alternative to a standard desk area and give workers a different environment and vibe to work with.

 Many collaborative spaces are made up of hot desks.
 Hot desks are used by multiple employees or even businesses at different times.
 Hot desking has become widely popular with companies who work on a hybrid basis as their employees do not require an office space 5 days a week.
 These features provide many benefits to both the employer and the employee and are a great way for everyone to socialise.

-Chances are if you have a collaborative working environment, you also have a flexible working schedule.
+Chances are if you have a collaborative working environment, you also have a flexible working schedule or digital workplace.
 This means many employees could be working remotely or on different time schedules.
 Due to the rise in flexibility and home working, companies are investing time and money into online platforms and portals to ensure everyone can stay in contact, no matter where they are.

 Why you need a collaborative workplace

 In order for employees to work to the best of their ability, they need to be content and happy in the space they are working.
 Employees are now, more than ever, prioritising their wellness and health when it comes to working life and truly appreciates an employer who makes improvements in these areas.
 And a collaborative working environment is the way to do it.
 These spaces do of course depend on the budget of your company, the size, the profession and the practicality, but just adding one collaborative feature could make all the difference.

 It’s been found that when employees work collaboratively, they are five times more likely to perform better.
 These spaces will not only boost performance but can also boost company morale and wellness.
 Here are just a few benefits of collaborative workspaces.